Shubhampratapsingh/JewelleryShop/README.md

 	2.3= There is 'floating whatsapp icon' where you can share product link with family or friends and they can give their feedback about the product or you can chat with them in real time or even connect them to video call along with the seller.
 Their message you can see in bottom left card section.
 No worry of going to market for shopping without family or friends in this lockdown, you can do it online also from any place in the world ( except we cant offer that delicious panipuri online :-) but with all successfull delivery we return you cashback of Rs.
 50 for your panipuri).

 	2.4= Bottom right card section shows reviews from customer who bought it, you can post your reviews also.

+NOTE: Kindly refresh page if you resize and open video call(talk to seller button) as position of buttons are calculating from javascript.